gossfunkel/chembattle/README.md

 For now, I can say that there are plans for different biomes based on different environments for microscopic life, a system to unlock cards and for collectibility and rare card art, and for the board to reflect environmental context and changes to the board state.

 If you can lend a hand, let me know, but for now, I'm having fun figuring out this insane project!
+I'm teaching myself everything I need to know (with some help and advice from anyone who's actually educated and studied in the relevant fields), so you won't need a degree to make sense of it.

 ## How does it work?
 Why is it such a mad project?